 In this system, the reflex shooting method is unique and the unarmed methods can quickly handicap or cripple the enemy with the least effort.
 The team tactics in Bison System differ from conventional western CQBs and are unique too.

 The Raos have also developed an indigenous method of reflex shooting, which is known as the Rao System of Reflex Fire.
-Says Seema:
+Says Seema in her interview to Naaree:

 “The conventional methods of shooting generally uses up many seconds to aim precisely and then shoot.
 This is beneficial in long range combat when the enemy is say 300 yards away, covered by a rock.
 But when the enemy is just 20 yards away and in front of you, quick shooting without using too much time for precise aim is needed.
 To cater to this need in modern warfare, we devised the Rao System of Reflex Fire.
 The Indian forces have found this very beneficial.”